 Did you know that eBay publishes a weekly update on what products that are trending that week?
 You can keep up-to-date with what people are viewing and see the top five hottest products that week.
 The weekly list includes the most watched, the most tweeted and the highest priced.

 Product trends on Amazon and eBay

 Products trending on eBay this week include a “Ferrari 458 engine gearbox” for car enthusiasts, “hot buns”, a product which helps females (mainly) put their hair in the perfect bun and on the back on the recent darts coverage on TV, a signed Word Championship dartboard.

-Amazon also produce a handy list of bestsellers,which is updated on an hourly basis, covering the most popular products across all categories.
+Amazon also produces a handy list of bestsellers, which is updated on an hourly basis, covering the most popular products across all categories.

 How to identify the next big thing?